Ibadan Insider History: History of Ibadan

 History of Ibadan

 According to the literature, the creation of Ibadan was circumstantial.
 The history of Ibadan had long been preserved through oral history but the written record says it was formed in 1829.
 After the collapse of the Yoruba Empire towards the end of the 18th century, ‘Eba Odan’ had been populated by Yoruba rebels.
+The origin of this great city, Ibadan, was traced to the reign of the great old Oyo empire (Oyo-Ile).
+It was said that the Alaafin (king) of the Oyo empire ordered Lagelu who was then the commander of armed forces (Are-Ona-Kakanfo) in Oyo, and some of his best men in Oyo, Ilesa and Ogbomosho to build a war camp for warriors coming from the Ijebu, Ife and Egba kingdoms.
+Jagun Lagelu and his men settled in Àwótán, in Apete (presently located in the Ido local government area) and established a peaceful city named Eba Odan.
 ‘Eba Odan’ means between the forests and the plains and it was surrounded by seven hills, it functioned as a sacred area for the fighters that fled the war.
 Before the existence of Ibadan, Oyo, a very powerful empire, was long established and govern larger part of Yoruba land, many fierce independent warriors emerged from Oyo such as Bashorun Gaa.

 Bashorun Gaa was the head of the Oyo Mesi, He was a monster in the kingdom.
 While on the throne as prime minister between 1750 and 1774, Bashorun Gaa was a classical tyrant ruler.
 He instrumental the killing of four kings or forced them to commit suicide (Faleti,1972).
 Alaafin Labisi 1750 after 17 days on the throne; Alaafin Awonbioju 1750 after 130 days on the throne; Alaafin Agboluaye 1750-1772 (Agboluaje submitted to Bashorun Gaa’s dictation but was later forced to commit suicide under the command of Bashorun Gaa) and also executed Alaafin Majeogbe 1772-1773.
 He also instructed the murder of the daughter of Alaafin Abiodun and later used the victim for money ritual.
 Bashorun Gaa, unconstitutionally hijacked all the political power and machinery of Oyo kingdom.